-2.28 Members are required to register and declare any personal or business interests which may conflict with their responsibilities as members, in accordance with the Arts Council's Policy on Registration and Declaration of Interests (Appendix C).
-Recorded interests will persist for a period of one year from the date the relationship terminated.
+2.27 Members are required to register and declare any personal or business interests which may potentially conflict with their responsibilities as members, in accordance with our Policy on Registration and Declaration of Interests (Appendix C).
+With the exception of Associates involved in grant assessments, recorded interests will remain valid for a period of one year from the date the interest terminated.